Baltimore police organization tears apart commissioner's proposed plan to overhaul department

 He added: “As it stands now, there are not enough Officers to even respond to the number of calls to 911, not to mention the addition of micro-zones, community engagement, and proactive policing."

 Harrison, when he announced the plan in mid-June, did not reveal what the department’s average response time is, other than claiming it has been “extremely fast”, the Baltimore Sun reported.
+The department had about 2,500 officers as of a 2017 tally.

 TRUMP CLAIMS BALTIMORE RESIDENTS ‘THANKING’ HIM FOR TAKING ON CUMMINGS, EXPOSING ‘CORRUPTION’